pubnub/pubnub-mcp-server/resources/sdk_docs/go_channel-groups.md

 ## List channels in a channel group

-Requires Stream Controller add-on.

-Lists all channels in a channel group.
+List all channels within a channel group.

 ### Method(s)

-Use the following method in the Go SDK:

 ```
 `1pn.ListChannelsInChannelGroup().